term-world/syllabus-template/CODE_OF_CONDUCT.md

 #### Communicating in your neighborhoods

-The Office of the Mayor expects neighborhoods to use their GitHub neighborhood pages to coordinate working hours on desired platforms
+The Office of the Mayor expects neighborhoods to use their GitHub neighborhood pages to coordinate working hours.

 #### Course platforms